Configure Gallery Authentication

 - SAML authentication: Users access the Gallery with Identity Provider (IDP) credentials.

 Server doesn't support changing the authentication type after configuration.
 Doing so might compromise Gallery functionality.
+If you want to change the authentication type, contact support to create a plan.

 Complete the Set Up for Your Selected Authentication Type